How to Re-Train Your Legs

 When you correctly accomplish a squat you are working the quadriceps and thigh muscles and building a stronger overall leg.
 To do a proper squat, hold a weight behind your neck (again, start small with 3-5 pounds) and bend your legs to lower your torso a few inches.
 Do not go all the way down to the floor, otherwise you will be putting unnecessary strain on your knees.
 Do 8-12 squats and repeat for two reps.
 If you cannot hold weights while attempting squats, just interlock your fingers behind your head instead.

 There’s an old saying: No pain, no gain.
 Pushing yourself is good but there are limits.
 The moment you feel pain you need to stop.
 When you work with a physiotherapist they will create a leg training program that gradually increases your leg strength, and stop you getting seriously injured.
-If you are beginner when it comes to leg training or were recently injured, you should make an appointment with a physiotherapist just to be safe.
+If you are a beginner when it comes to leg training or were recently injured, you should make an appointment with a physiotherapist to effectively learn how to re-train your legs.
 They will create a customized leg training plan that suits your exact needs.